Skip to main content

 Irritable bowel syndrome (IBS)

 "Symptoms for both include nausea, diarrhoea, stomach cramps, and constipation.
-Post-infectious IBS may last for months or even years after the infection.
-Although it's uncomfortable, having IBS doesn't increase the risk of other diseases or disorders after symptom resolution.
+Post-infectious IBS may last for months - or even years - after the infection.
+Although it's uncomfortable, having IBS doesn't increase your chance of developing other diseases or disorders after symptoms have improved.
 It is possible for PI-IBS to go away without the need for treatment."

 Chronic diarrhoea